zowe/docs-site/docs/user-guide/mvd-configuration.md

 `https://<externalDomain>:<components.gateway.port>/zlux/ui/v1/`, which will redirect to `https://<externalDomain>:<components.gateway.port>/zlux/ui/v1/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html`

-(Not recommended): If the mediation layer is not used, the Desktop will be accessible from the app-server directly at `/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html`
+(Not recommended): If the mediation layer is not used, the Desktop will be accessible from the App server directly at `/ZLUX/plugins/org.zowe.zlux.bootstrap/web/index.html`

 You should be accessing the App server via the Gateway port, but the App server still needs a port assigned to it which is the value of the *components.app-server.port* variable in the Zowe configuration file,